coinspiracynut/clickup-mcp-server/README.md

   - Chat View Comments: Add and retrieve comments in chat views
   - Threaded Comments: Support for comment threads and replies
   - Comment Operations: Update and delete comments

+#### Checklists API Support

+- **Task Checklists**: Create and manage checklists on tasks
+  - Create checklists to organize subtasks or steps
+  - Edit checklist names and reorder them
+  - Delete checklists when no longer needed

+- **Checklist Items**: Manage individual items within checklists
+  - Create checklist items for specific steps or subtasks
+  - Edit items to update names, assignments, or completion status
+  - Support for nested checklist items (parent-child relationships)
+  - Delete checklist items when completed or no longer relevant

 ### Architectural Improvements